-Fault tolerance and transversal gates.
-A common definition of fault tolerance in quantum circuits (which we use in this work) is that a weight-1 error (that is, an error affecting one physical qubit) cannot propagate into a weight-2 error (now affecting two physical qubits) within a logical block.
-This property implies that errors cannot spread within a logical block and thereby prevents a single error from growing uncontrollably and causing a logical error.
+Fault-tolerance and transversal gates.
+A common definition of fault-tolerance in quantum circuits [82] (which we use in this work) is that a weight-1 error (i.e. an error affecting one physical qubit), cannot propagate into a weight-2 error (now affecting two physical qubits) within a logical block.
+This property implies that errors cannot spread within a logical block, and thereby prevents a single error from growing uncontrollably and causing a logical error.

-Distance-3 codes, which are of notable historical importance, can correct any weight-1 error.
-Fault tolerance is particularly important for these codes because otherwise a weight-1 error can lead to a weight-2 error and thereby cause a logical fault.
-An important characteristic of a fault-tolerant circuit that uses distance-3 codes is that (in the low-error-rate regime) physical errors of probability p lead to logical errors with probability $\propto p^2$ .
-We emphasize that the notion of fault tolerance refers to circuit structuring to control propagation of errors, but a circuit can be fault-tolerant with low fidelity or non-fault-tolerant with high fidelity.
-For example, even if a weight-1 error can lead to a weight-2 error but the code has high distance, or if this error-propagation sequence is possible but highly unlikely, then this property may not be of practical importance (for this reason, definitions of fault tolerance may vary).
+Distance-3 codes, which are of significant historical importance [3, 84], can correct any weight-1 error.
+Fault-tolerance is particularly important for these codes, since otherwise a weight-1 error can lead to a weight-2 error and thereby cause a logical fault.
+An important characteristic of a fault-tolerant circuit that uses distance-3 codes [82] is that (in the low error rate regime), physical errors of probability p lead to logical errors with probability $\propto p^2$.
+We emphasize that the notion of fault-tolerance refers to circuit structuring to control propagation of errors, but a circuit can be fault-tolerant with low fidelity, or non-fault-tolerant with high fidelity.
+For example, even if a weight-1 error can lead to a weight-2 error, but the code has high distance, or if this error propagation sequence is possible but highly unlikely, then this property may not be of practical importance (for this reason definitions of fault-tolerance may vary).
 In practice, the goal of QEC is to execute specific algorithms with high fidelity, and fault-tolerant structuring of a circuit is one of many tools in the design and execution of high-fidelity logical algorithms.

-Transversal gates, defined here as being composed of independent gates on the qubits within the code block (that is, entangling gates are not performed between qubits within the same code block), constitute a direct approach to ensure fault-tolerant structuring of a logical algorithm.
-Because transversal gates imply performing independent operations on the physical constituents of a code block, errors cannot spread within the block and fault tolerance is guaranteed.
-In this work, all logical circuits we realize (following the logical state preparation) are fault-tolerant, as all logical operations we perform are transversal.
-Note, in particular, that even though the transversal CNOT allows errors to propagate between code blocks, this is still fault-tolerant, as it does not lead to a higher-weight error within the block and, thereby, a single physical error can neither lead to a logical failure nor an algorithmic failure.
-Notably, the large family of codes referred to as Calderbank-Shor-Steane (CSS) codes all have a transversal CNOT (ref.
-2), all of which can be implemented with the single-step, parallel-transport approach here.
+Transversal gates, defined here as being composed of independent gates on the qubits within the code block (i.e., entangling gates are not performed between qubits within the same code block) [42], constitute a direct approach to ensure fault-tolerant structuring of a logical algorithm.
+Since transversal gates imply performing independent operations on the physical constituents of a code block, errors cannot spread within the block, and fault-tolerance is guaranteed.
+In the present work, all logical circuits we realize (following the logical state preparation) are fault-tolerant, as all logical operations we perform are transversal.
+Note, in particular, that even though the transversal CNOT allows errors to propagate between code blocks, this is still fault-tolerant as it does not lead to a higher weight error within the block, and thereby a single physical error can neither lead to a logical failure nor an algorithmic failure.
+Importantly, the large family of codes referred to as Calderbank-Shor-Steane (CSS) codes all have a transversal CNOT [2], all of which can be implemented with the single-step, parallel-transport approach here.

-Although all the logical circuits we implement are fault-tolerant, the logical qubit state preparation is fault-tolerant for our d = 3 colour code (Figs. 3 and 4) and d=3 surface code (part of Fig. 2), but is non-fault-tolerant for the state preparation of our d=5, 7 surface codes and [[8,3,2]] codes.
-Thus, all of our experiments with the d=3 colour codes are fault-tolerant from beginning to end, and so the entire algorithm is fault-tolerant and theoretically has a failure probability that scales as $p^2$ .
+Although all the logical circuits we implement are fault-tolerant, the logical qubit state preparation is fault-tolerant for our d=3 color code (Figs. 3,4) and d=3 surface code (part of Fig. 2), but is non-fault-tolerant for the state preparation of our d=5,7 surface codes and [[8,3,2]] codes.
+Thus, all of our experiments with the d=3 color codes are fault-tolerant from beginning to end, and so the entire algorithm is fault-tolerant and theoretically has a failure probability that scales as p^2 .
 However, we note that having a fault-tolerant algorithm also does not imply that errors do not build up during execution of the circuit.
-For this reason, deep circuits require repetitive error correction $^{6.88}$ to constantly remove errors and continuously benefit from, for example, the $p^2$ suppression.
+For this reason deep circuits require repetitive error correction [6, 85] to constantly remove errors and continuously benefit from the, e.g., p^2 suppression.